fkautz/zt.dev/content/posts/gvisor-shared-memory-snapshot-restore.md

 - **Verify-before-expose composes without hurting density.** Terrapin verification of the shared base, once per node against an authenticated dataset ID, did not materially change the measured resident-memory flatten; tampering is caught before exposure.
-- **`memmap.File` / `MapFile` / `DataFD` hides a load-bearing platform difference.** KVM maps
-  the guest from the sentry's `MapInternal`; systrap maps it from the memfd FD into a separate stub.
-A memory feature living in `pgalloc` is implicitly betting on which one the guest uses.
+- **The platform's guest-mapping call hides a load-bearing difference.** KVM maps the guest from the sentry's own mapping (`MapInternal`); systrap maps it from the per-sandbox memfd into a separate stub.
+A memory feature living in `pgalloc` is implicitly betting on which one the guest actually executes from.
   This one was right for KVM (confirmed on hardware) and wrong for systrap, exactly as the code predicted.
 - **End-to-end tests, and real workloads, find what unit tests cannot.** Nine green unit tests